 - Adagio un poco mosso in B major (21:00) The second movement in B major is calmly paced and delicate, being a standard contrast to the first movement.
 It moves into the third movement without interruption when a lone bassoon note B drops a semitone to B-flat, the dominant note to the tonic key E-flat.

 - Rondo.
-Allegro ma non troppo in E-flat major (28:53) The final movement of the concerto is a seven-part rondo form (ABACABA), a typical concerto finale form.
+Allegro ma non-troppo in E-flat major (28:53) The final movement of the concerto is a seven-part rondo form (ABACABA), a typical concerto finale form.
 The piano begins the movement by playing its main theme, then followed by the full orchestra.
-The rondo’s B-section begins with piano scales, before the orchestra again responds.
+The rondo’s B-section begins with piano scales before the orchestra again responds.
 The C-section is much longer, presenting the theme from the A-section in three different keys before the piano performs a cadenza.
-Rather than finishing with a strong entrance from the orchestra, however, the trill ending the cadenza dies away until the introductory theme reappears, played first by the piano and then the orchestra.
+Rather than finishing with a strong entrance from the orchestra, however, the trill ending of the cadenza dies away until the introductory theme reappears, played first by the piano and then by the orchestra.
 In the last section, the theme undergoes variation before the concerto ends with a short cadenza and robust orchestral response.

 - Piano Concerto No. 5 (Beethoven) on wikipedia

 - Brahms: Violin Concerto [María Dueñas] - June 4, 2023